makersacademy/airport_challenge/README.md

 **Classes and brief explanation of how to use them.**

 **Plane**
 Class "Plane" is created to store an instance of the plane type.
 Each plane as store a status representing whether they are currently flying or not.
-Bu default the status is true.
+By default the status is true.
 Status can be accessed and changed from the outside of the class.

 ```
 [3] pry(main)> plane = Plane.new